CKs-Technology-News/PrivacyTools/NOPE.md

 ![Against nazis](https://pbs.twimg.com/media/FF2a5cPXIAQVSKy?format=jpg&name=medium)

 Do not bother nor give those platforms any clicks or attention.
 Mostly [filled with alt-right people and extremists](https://www.splcenter.org/peril-guide-online-youth-radicalization/).
 Some of listed projects are down for good.
-I do not link the evidence but ~~Google~~ searching and checking who is behind those platforms clearly shows that they are mostly alt-right winged, often used by people who got banned on legitimate social media platforms.
+I do not link the evidence but ~~Google~~ searching and checking who is behind those platforms clearly shows that they are mostly alt-right winged, very often used by people who got banned on legitimate social media platforms because they are not accepted by normal society standards and ethics.

 - 4chan
 - 8kun